 Issues to note:

-If you are in privately rented accommodation you will need to speak to your landlord or agent to check your obligations.
-If you need advice then contact the SU Advice Centre at advice at warwicksu dot com
+If you are in privately rented accommodation, you will need to speak to your landlord or agent to check your obligations.

 If you withdraw from your studies, you are strongly advised to contact the relevant local authority's Council Tax office for guidance regarding Council Tax.
 Please also note that if the local authority determines that you must now pay Council Tax you may be eligible for a discount if all other residents do have student exemption.
 You must make those you share with aware of this change to your status as it may also affect any student disregard they have applied for.

-As you would no longer have a valid Tier 4 sponsor, you would then be required to leave the UK.
-In order to return to the UK to resume your studies, you would need to apply to us for a new CAS in order to apply for a new Tier 4 visa.
+As you would no longer have a valid Student Visa sponsor, you would then be required to leave the UK.
+In order to return to the UK to resume your studies, you would need to apply to us for a new CAS in order to apply for a new Student Visa.
 If you were to try to return to the UK on your old visa, you would be likely to encounter problems on re-entry.
-If you are intending to switch to another Tier 4 institution within the UK, you must inform the University so that we can let the Home Office – Visa & Immigration know that you intend to continue studying elsewhere.
-Switching to another Tier 4 institution may mean that you are not required to leave the UK once you have withdrawn from Warwick and this is something that you should discuss with an immigration adviser at the University.
+If you are intending to switch to another Student Visa institution within the UK, you must inform the University so that we can let the Home Office – Visa & Immigration know that you intend to continue studying elsewhere.
+Switching to another Student Visa institution may mean that you are not required to leave the UK once you have withdrawn from Warwick and this is something that you should discuss with an immigration adviser at the University.

 All international students who wish to withdraw permanently from their course are strongly advised to make an appointment to discuss their individual situation with the University’s Immigration and Compliance advisers: +44 (0)24 7657 5229 or immigrationservice at warwick dot ac dot uk.